English Language and Literature

 You'll have access to:

-- a digital media lab – for students with documentary and film-making modules
+- A digital media lab for developing documentaries and film-making

 Find out more about the School of English Literature, Language and Linguistics